-Level Course Name Number Semester Credits CP Music Theory I/II 855 One ·5
+Level Course Name Number Semester Credits CP Music Theory 852 One ·5

-CP Music Theory is an in-depth study of the inner-workings of music.
+Music Theory is an in-depth study of the fundamentals of musical notation and ear training.
 This course examines the building blocks of music and how they relate to each other.
+Students learn how to read music with concepts that build successively from basic to advanced.
+Evaluations include daily practice assignments and unit quizzes.
+No prior musical experience is necessary.

-All concepts build successively from very basic to advanced.
-This class fulfills the 1⁄2 credit graduation requirement.
+Note: This class fulfills the 1⁄2 credit graduation requirement.